AdamClements3/AWBot/README.md

 A month or so later, I found out that I had gotten developer access to the GPT API and I thought this bot would be the perfect candidate to get retrofitted with AI Chat capabilities.
 I reworked the system, and now any member of our discord server can send messages that wil be responded to by AI that mimic Albert Wesker.

 ## Hosting
-As far as hosting is concerned, I don't really want to spend money to keep the bot online, so the solution I came up with was to build a very basic web server with Flask to keep my repl.it instance "alive" and effectively host the bot for free.
-While inconsistent, it works well enough for our purposes. https://replit.com/@AdamClements1/AWBot#main.py
+~~As far as hosting is concerned, I don't really want to spend money to keep the bot online, so the solution I came up with was to build a very basic web server with Flask to keep my repl.it instance "alive" and effectively host the bot for free.
+While inconsistent, it works well enough for our purposes. https://replit.com/@AdamClements1/AWBot#main.py~~

+Hosting has now been relocated to AWS by using Lambda functions.
+This application really had no use for a server since it is a simple call and response.

 ## Updates
 Oct 17 2023: Now has AI Chat Integration
-Nov 8 2023: Bot now takes into account the existence of Daylight Savings
+Nov 8 2023: Bot now takes into account the existence of Daylight Savings Feb 5 2024: Moved hosting to AWS using Lambda functions

 ## Details
 This project mainly uses